great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/in_memory/how_to_connect_to_in_memory_data_using_spark.md

 ## Read your source data into a Spark DataFrame

-In the following example, a parquet file is read into a Spark DataFrame that will be used in subsequent code examples.
+In the following example, a simple Spark DataFrame is created that will be used in subsequent code examples.

 Run the following Python code to create the Spark DataFrame: